 Know exactly what you’re going to need and what it will cost when you retire.
 Most people need around seventy percent of their current income just to cover basic necessities during their retirement years.
 People who already receive a low income may need around 90%.

 Many people look towards their retirement with anticipation, especially after working for many years.
 Mistakenly, they believe that they will be able to do whatever they wish during this time.
 This can be a reality for some, but real planning is necessary to make it all come together.

 Regularly recalibrate your investments, but do not go overboard.
 If you do it more often than this, you might start reacting emotionally to swings in the markets.
 If you do not balance your portfolio often, you may be missing out on great opportunities.
 Collaborate with a professional adviser to get the best results.

 When you are about to retire, downsize.
 You can use this money in the future.
-You may be saving, but anything can happen between now and retirement time, and you need as much money as possible!
-Things like unexpected medical bills can throw a monkey wrench into even the best-laid plans.
+You may think you have your finances all figured out, but stuff happens.
+Large expenses such as unexpected medical bill can throw your plans into disarray.